Frequently Asked Questions

 diem rates reviewed to reflect exchange rate changes?

-foreign currency are reviewed monthly for the impact of exchange
+denominated in a foreign currency are reviewed monthly for the impact of exchange

 3. Q: When will a new

 per diem survey take effect?